arvind-iyer/robocon-2016/README.md

 For developing code, that may not even work at all

 ###stable
-Fully functional, develop version with no apparent bugs and through testing can be placed here, try not to amend code directly here
+Fully functional, develop version with no apparent bugs and through testing can be placed here

 ###release
-Fully functional and tested, absolutely working, must be through complete testing
+Fully functional and tested, absolutely working, must be through complete testing, try not to amend code directly here